Header-top

 SHINE Dentistry

 SHINE Dentistry is a non-profit dental clinic operated by the dental students of the University of Alberta.
-Based out of the Boyle McCauley Health Centre, our clinic runs most Saturdays throughout the year and provides free dental care to low-income and inner-city youth.
+Based out of the Boyle McCauley Health Centre, the clinic runs most Saturdays throughout the year and provides free dental care to low-income and inner-city youth.
 Dental work is performed by volunteer dental students, who are assisted and supervised by licensed dentist preceptors.

-Other Student Run Clinics in Canada
+Other Student-Run Clinics in Canada

 CHIUS - Community Health Initiative by University Students